vishnukumarkvs/notes/ccna.md

 - Pc -> Switch -> Router
 - LAN - yellow - 4 or more ports - Connect local devices like computer, printer etc - Gets private ips
 - TEL - Grey - VoIP - Connect telephone to it
-- WAN - Connect to ur ISP.
-Public IP - Not present in mine
+- WAN - Connect to ur ISP (Or Modem).
+Public IP.  - Not present in mine
 - WLAN - Wifi - Wireless Local Area Network.
 Wifi on/off - LAN works with this in off
 - WPS - Wifi Protected Setup - Skip password to connect.
 On pressed, within 2 minutes, you can connect to ur device without password.
 This is a hazard/risk.
 Iphones not supported